ihh/schooz/README.txt

 Functions implemented by user interface:

-[link TEXT ACTIONTEXT FUNC]  ... returns a hyperlink with text TEXT that calls FUNC, with mouseover text ACTION [menu TEXT [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns text hyperlinked to a popup menu [explicit-menu [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns a menu (rendered as a list)
+[link* TEXT ACTIONTEXT FUNC]  ... returns a hyperlink with text TEXT that calls FUNC, with mouseover text ACTION [menu TEXT [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns text hyperlinked to a popup menu [explicit-menu [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns a menu (rendered as a list)

 [ask X PROMPT]  ... queues a popup text input box with prompt PROMPT, that sets state of X directly

-Global objects:

-Object->state hashtable
-Object->state->descriptor hashtable
-Object->stack hashtable

-Vague future plans:

-Simple text substitution swaps (...) with [...]
-Wraps all text with quotes.